After the Dark: Music

-Soundtrack listing

 Reception

 After the Dark premiered in competition at the Neuchâtel International Fantastic Film Festival on 7 July 2013.
 On review aggregator website Rotten Tomatoes, the film has a 67% rating, with an average score of 5.60/10, based on 15 reviews.
-On Metacritic, the film has a score of 37 out of 100, based on 7 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 37 out of 100, based on 7 critics, indicating "generally unfavorable" reviews.

 In the reviews from the festival, Out Now gave the film four out of six stars and said, "The Philosophers had a brilliant approach, with which one could not only construct a versatile, but also a hugely exciting film."
 Severin Auer of Groarr.ch – Filmmagazin gave it a mixed review by saying, "Although The Philosophers has a strong start, the clear weaknesses which the film has to fight can already be found towards the middle part.
 On the one hand, there are some—though successful—laughs, but these hurt the established seriousness of the mood and accumulate disturbingly towards the end—and the film doesn't want to be a comedy, actually. [...]
 The film wants to surprise but soon turns out to be sailing known water, which is the opposite it originally intended."
 He further added that "Nevertheless, the film is in its approach somehow refreshing and well worth seeing.
 Initially exciting, amusing later."

 Upon its theatrical release, Frank Scheck of The Hollywood Reporter gave the film a positive review and said, "This ambitious teen-oriented fantasy is like taking a university philosophy course in The Twilight Zone."
 Gary Goldstein of the Los Angeles Times wrote: “[This] well-shot sci-fi thriller …is impressively packed with smart, provocative ideas about how we would react to a nuclear holocaust. … [It] brims with metaphor and symbolism … [and features] an attractive array of young actors … [who] ... bring apt heart and conviction to their roles as budding academics.”
 Brandon Harris of Filmmaker called the film “sneakily beautiful, remarkably thoughtful.”
 Sherilyn Connelly in her review for The Village Voice said, "[The film is] a shaggy dog story, but an intriguing and frequently beautiful one" and singularly praised Wright by saying that "the picture fumbles the ending, sliding into a Gravity-esque soapy backstory while suggesting that supporting actress Bonnie Wright might have been a stronger female lead."
 Nicolas Rapold of The New York Times called it "both smugly clever and at times distastefully clueless."
 Dennis Harvey of Variety called it "talky, tedious and carelessly implausible even by its own rulebook".